SOF3/WebConsole/README.md

 > API server and modernized control panel for PocketMine servers.

-The WebConsole plugin provides an HTTP API server that can be extended with other plugins through intuitive API involving minimal logic related to web development so that developers can focus on the actual logic and let WebConsole handle the GUI.
+The WebConsole plugin runs an HTTP server that provides an object-oriented declarative REST API to interact with server logic.
+It exposes a plugin API focused on business logic so that plugins can expose their features through WebConsole without involving anh web-specific logic.

-The project comes with a static web app that connects to this API server, providing visualization of server data and a user-friendly GUI to control the server.
+The project also offers a webapp that connects to this API server to visualize server data and control the server without using commands.

 ## Objectives

 ### Goals

-- Provide a basic medium of inter-process communication to control a PocketMine server.
+- Provide a mchine-friendly form of inter-process communication to control a PocketMine server, in contrast to unreliable, fuzzy interfaces like RCON.
 - Provide an extensible API that allows plugins to expose their functionality to other processes.
-- Provide a user-friendly GUI to view server data and trigfer actions on the server, eventually phasing out stdin commands.
+- Provide a user-friendly GUI to view server data and trigger actions on the server, eventually phasing out stdin commands.

 ### Non-goals

 - WebConsole does not implement any permission management or authentication.
   Hence, it should not be a publicly accessible API.
-  It only serves as an RPC server, but does not come with any permission management.
-  Any access to the WebConsole HTTP server, other than access by the sole super user, must be relayed through a more secure layer that implements authentication.
+  Production deployment should hide the API server behind a secure proxy sidecar.
 - WebConsole is not a server deployment manager.
   It does not control the startup/shutdown lifecycle of a server.
   The WebConsole HTTP server runs inside a PocketMine server, not the other way round.
+  However, hosts that implement a server manager could frame the WebConsole GUI inside theirs.
 - WebConsole is not scalable for network management.
   While it is designed to serve as a building block for centralized network management, it is not designed to be connected from every other node in a server network.
-  A central network manager can call WebConsole APIs to control an individual server, but WebConsole itself should not be used as the network manager itself.
+  A central network manager can call WebConsole APIs to control an individual server, but WebConsole itself should not be used as the network manager.

 ## Concepts

 ### Objects

-Objects are the primary interface for WebConsole.
-Objects are grouped into different *kinds*, where the web app would display a list of each object kind.

-Builtin object kinds include:

-- Online Player
-- Account (including online and offline players)
-- World
-- Server (only has one object)
-- WebConsole (only has one object)

-Other plugins can register new object kinds.
+An object is something with a defined type and a unique name.
+An object could be live (e.g. worlds, players), temporary (e.g. chat messages), lazy (e.g. offline player data) and singleton (e.g. plugin configuration).

-The plugin that registers the object kind is responsible for notifying the creation and deletion of its objects.
+API clients can list all objects of a kind, or monitor the creation and deletion of such objects.

-### Details
+### Fields

-Details are data associated to an object.
+A field contains some data associated with an object.
-Details can be of any scalar or complex type.
+Fields are provided separately from objects.
+For example, an economy plugin can provide a field to player objects to indicate the amount of money the player owns.
+The field data are included under the object root in list/watch/get responses.

+The type of data returned by field providers is arbitrary, but they must be JSON-serializable that can be described using WebConsole type schema.
-The following types have builtin support for WebConsole web app:
+The following types are supported:

-- String (including specialized types like datetime and enums)
+- String
+- Enum
-- Number
+- Timestamp
-- Boolean
+- Integer, Float, Boolean
-- Time series
 - References to other objects
-- Lists/Structs of the types above
+- Optional/List/Compound/Union of the types above

-Other plugins can register new object details for existing object kinds.
-Detail provision is async, continuous and active, which means other plugins need to notify WebConsole API when an object detail is updated.
+Field providers are responsible for pushing updates of fields in listed objects.

+### Object creation

+Object providers may provide the ability to create objects.
+Fields supplied by the API client during object creation are passed to the corresponding field providers to prepare/postprocess the created object.

+The semantics of object creation is subject to object provider interpretation.

+### Object deletion

+Object providers may provide the ability to delete objects.
+The semantics of object deletion is subject to object provider interpretation.

-### Mutations
+### Object updates

-While objects and details provide read access to the server, mutations allow clients to actively modify the server.

-Plugins can register new mutations with explicitly declared parameter types.
-If a parameter type is an object, it gets linked in the object display page.
-For example, a mutation called "ban player" accepts an Account object parameter, so a "ban player" button is available from each account display page.

-Mutation responses can be progressive.
-Plugins can return an asynchronous stream of "progress snapshots" that are rendered in the client similar to detail views.
-A mutation completes when server returns with a snapshot that flags an end-of-stream.
+API clients may update an object by sending the modified fields of an object.
+Fields in update requests are directly processed by the corresponding field providers.

+Note that object updates may not necessarily be reflected in watch/get requests.